 Coming from a highly interdisciplinary research field – one that combines electrochemistry, engineering, materials science, and climate science – Joshua is practiced in communicating science to a variety of audiences and enjoys acting as a bridge between domains of knowledge.
 He is an advocate for Equity, Diversity, and Inclusion (EDI) principles in research spaces and hopes to contribute his expertise in emerging technologies for the fight against climate change.

 CSA Youth Council Mentors

 Over the course of the past 35 years, Mr. Dufour has served as a senior adviser in science policy with several Canadian federal science ministers, agencies and organizations.
 He has served as a senior program specialist with the International Development Research Centre (IDRC) and interim Executive Director at the former Office of the National Science Advisor to the Canadian Government; advising on international S&T policies.
-Mr. Dufour is a member of the Science and Policy Exchange board, and was a member of the Gold Medal winning Canadian International Polar Year National Committee.
-He has also served as an investment committee member for Grand Challenges Canada on global health for several years.
+Mr. Dufour was a member of the Science and Policy Exchange board, and was a member of the Gold Medal winning Canadian International Polar Year National Committee.
+Mr. Dufour is a member of the Executive Committee of Canadian Women in Science and Engineering, and is a senior editor for the FACETS science journal He has also served as an investment committee member for Grand Challenges Canada on global health for several years.
 He is a mentor to the Youth Council advising the Chief Science Advisor to the Government of Canada.